Best 9 MDM Solutions For iOS (2026)

 Your ideal iOS MDM depends on your device fleet composition, IT team structure, and how much tool consolidation matters to your operation.

 If you manage primarily Apple devices at enterprise scale, Jamf Pro remains the benchmark.
-Scripting flexibility and policy automation reward technical teams with deep expertise.
-Addigy is the fastest alternative for teams that prioritize live troubleshooting over feature sprawl.
+Addigy is the fastest alternative for teams that prioritize live troubleshooting.

-For teams managing mixed platforms, Rippling consolidates MDM, identity, and HR in one platform, cutting tool overhead significantly.
-Microsoft Intune is the natural fit if Microsoft 365 and Azure AD already anchor your infrastructure.
+For teams managing mixed platforms, Microsoft Intune is the natural fit if Microsoft 365 already anchors your infrastructure.

-For budget conscious teams needing cross platform support, Hexnode delivers policy depth without enterprise pricing.
-IBM MaaS360 adds AI assisted policy optimization if you need intelligence layered on top of standard device controls.
+For budget-conscious teams needing cross-platform support, Hexnode delivers policy depth without enterprise pricing.
+IBM MaaS360 adds AI-assisted policy optimization.

 Read the individual reviews above to dive into deployment specifics, pricing models, and the trade-offs that matter for your specific environment.